ACharbonneau/ubiquitous-succotash/1_preprocess/ConsPeaks.md

 So, the basic flow here is to

 1. Download the UCSC MySQL database (Hg38) and set up a MySQL server.
 2. Use a liftover version of SNP list (Hg37 to Hg38) to find SNPs.
-I had to use the online liftover tool
 3. Do SNP filtering
 4. Retain the SNP names, but ignore the locations (which are now for Hg38)